 Joint Replacement Specialists in Schaumburg, IL

 Take the first step toward recovery.
-Schedule your appointment to learn if MAKO arm-assisted surgery is the right solution for you.
+Schedule your appointment to learn if Mako 4 robotic-arm assisted knee surgery is right for you.

 Revolutionizing Knee Joint Care Through Robotics

-- Pain Reduction: The customized approach helps minimize postoperative pain.
+- Reduced Pain: The customized approach helps minimize postoperative discomfort

-- Better Implant Positioning: Implants placed with precision last longer and perform more reliably.
+- Better Implant Positioning: Precisely placed implants perform more reliably over time

 Expertise Meets Advanced Technology